Ryan Anderson (linebacker): Washington Redskins / Football Team

 In Week 13 of the 2019 season, Anderson got his first career start against the Carolina Panthers as a replacement for Ryan Kerrigan, who suffered a concussion the previous game.
 Anderson was ejected in that game due to a helmet-to-helmet hit he inflicted on tight end Greg Olsen.
 The next game against the Green Bay Packers, he recorded a strip sack against quarterback Aaron Rodgers as well as recovered the fumble.
 Anderson would be named a starter before Week 15 after Kerrigan was placed on injured reserve.
 In his second start against the Philadelphia Eagles, Anderson had a dominating performance recording two sacks and three force fumbles.
 Anderson was placed on injured reserve on December 12, 2020, and left the team via free agency the following offseason.

 New York Giants

 Anderson signed a one-year, $1.13 million contract with the New York Giants on March 25, 2021.
-On August 28, 2021, Anderson was suspended for the first six games of the 2021 season due to violating the NFL's policy on performance enhancing substances.
-He was released two days later.
+On August 28, Anderson was suspended for the first six games of the 2021 season due to violating the NFL's policy on performance enhancing substances.
+He was released by New York two days later.